 What to Look for in a Multivitamin

-A lot of people take multivitamins, but in my clinical experience, many don’t really look at what’s in their multi and whether it is, in fact, the best option for them.
+A lot of people take multivitamins, but in my clinical experience, many people don’t really look at what’s in their multivitamin and whether it is, in fact, the best option for them.
 Continue reading to find out what to look for in a multivitamin and why.

 In the first part of this article, we discovered that many people do not get all of the essential vitamins and minerals, in the recommended amounts from diet alone, and that there are compelling benefits from taking a multi, from improved overall health,1protection from disease,2 reduced stress,3 improved sleep,4 and improved memory!5

 On the other hand, some ingredients in multivitamin formulas may not be the best ones to achieve your health and performance goals, and more worryingly, some may even have detrimental effects on your health.
 So, it’s important to look for some key ingredient differences between the good… and the not-so-good multis on the market.

 1. Contains all the major essential vitamins and minerals (with one exception…)

 The essential vitamins and minerals that should be included in a multivitamin are: Vitamins A, D, E and K (the ‘fat soluble’ vitamins), Vitamins B1, 2, 3, 5, 6, 7, 9, and 12, and Vitamin C, calcium, potassium, phosphorous, magnesium, selenium, and zinc.
 Also valuable in smaller amounts are manganese, copper, chromium, iodine, and molybdenum.
 The one exception is iron, as there can be some sub-clinical iron overload present in a significant proportion of the population.
 However, because iron is also the most common dietary deficiency, if you suspect a deficiency, see your health practitioner for proper diagnosis and prescription!